liebenA/quic-client/README.md

 1. Clone or update the repository from GitHub (`https://github.com/liebenA/quic-client-linux`);
 2. Run installation of `quic-client`;
-3. Set up an automatic task (cron) to repeat the tests every hours.
+3. Set up an automatic task (cron) to repeat the tests every hour.

 ---

 ## 3. Automated Tests

-After installation, and every hours, the following tests are executed sequentially:
+After installation, and every hour, the following tests are executed sequentially:

 ```bash
 quic-client -u emes.bj -p 4447 -n 1  -d 65536